Blog

 11. Ask for Feedback

-Are the team’s goals moving forward during meetings?
-Do the employees feel they’re getting time to speak and share in these meetings?
-Are they being heard?
+• Do the employees feel they’re getting time to speak and share in these meetings?

-Having regular feedback from your employees on how the meeting went is a great way to refine and improve such discussions going ahead.
+Asking for regular feedback from your employees on how the meeting went is a great way to refine and improve such discussions going ahead.

 Need help finding talented employees?
 Visit Insight Global's Staffing Services page to get started.